 Intangible assets that are deemed to have an indefinite life and goodwill balances are not amortized, but rather are tested for impairment on an annual basis, or more often if events or circumstances indicate that a potential impairment exists.
 The Covey trade name intangible asset was generated by the merger with the Covey Leadership Center and has been deemed to have an indefinite life.
 This intangible asset is tested for impairment using the present value of estimated royalties on trade name related revenues, which consist primarily of training seminars and international licensee royalties.
-Our goodwill at February 26, 2011 was generated by the acquisition of CoveyLink Worldwide, LLC during the second quarter of fiscal 2009 and the subsequent payment of the first of five potential earnout payments contained in the acquisition agreement.
+Our goodwill at May 28, 2011 was generated by the acquisition of CoveyLink

+Worldwide, LLC during the second quarter of fiscal 2009 and the subsequent payment of the first two of five contingent annual earnout payments contained in the acquisition agreement.